Sponsorships starting as low as $100 per article.

 One Day Seyoum’s Campaign for Ciham’s Freedom

 Campaigners from the Eritrean diaspora group One Day Seyoum and Amnesty International launched the #FreeCiham social media campaign during Cihams birthday month of April to raise awareness of her plight.
-The two organizations also hosted a live birthday tribute via Facebook on April 15 where Cihams uncle, family, friends and supporters shared their memories of Ciham and memorable performances in her name.
-As Ciham spent yet another birthday [April 3rd] behind bars the goal is to apply pressure to US Secretary of State Antony Blinken to intervene in her case and demand for her immediate release.
+The two organizations also hosted a live birthday tribute via Facebook on April 15, where Cihams uncle, family, friends, and supporters shared their memories of Ciham and memorable performances in her name.
+As Ciham spent yet another birthday (April 3rd) behind bars, the goal is to pressure US Secretary of State Antony Blinken to intervene in her case and demand her immediate release.

-You can still participate in the twitter campaign by using the One Day Seyoum’s twitter tool kit.
-There you will find links to suggested tweets, high resolution images shared from ODS’s public facing google drive folder, and an upcoming video documentary of Ciham’s life.
-You can also participate by joining One Day Seyoums Ciham Lobbying Group which coordinates to send out regular emails with tasks you can take to apply pressure on the US government.
+You can still participate in the Twitter campaign by using One Day Seyoum’s Twitter tool kit.
+There you will find links to suggested tweets, high-resolution images shared from ODS’s public facing google drive folder, and an upcoming video documentary of Ciham’s life.
+You can also participate by joining One Day Seyoums Ciham Lobbying Group, which coordinates to send out regular emails with tasks you can take to apply pressure on the US government.

-Their plan is simple: anyone can host a screening to share her story to more people.
-They will be targeting politicians throughout the course of the tour, focusing on one at a time until politicians respond.
-The more people who organize and attend screenings, the bigger and more powerful the movement to free her will be.
+Their plan is simple: anyone can host a screening to share her story with more people.
+They will be targeting politicians throughout the tour, focusing on one at a time until politicians respond.
+The more people who organize and attend screenings, the bigger and more powerful the movement to free her.

-You can organize a screening in your community, on your campus or at your workplace during your lunch break (it’s only 10 minutes).
-When you sign up for a screening package you’ll receive all necessary information to host your own screening.
+You can organize a screening in your community, on your campus, or at your workplace during your lunch break (it’s only 10 minutes).
+When you sign up for a screening package, you’ll receive all the necessary information to host your screening.

-Click on the #FreeCiham Campaign Toolkit below to check out ways to stay involved with Cihams case beyond the social media campaign.
+Click on the #FreeCiham Campaign Toolkit below to find ways to stay involved with Cihams case beyond the social media campaign.
 Additionally, you can use our Find Your Reps tool to find your elected representatives across the United States to reach out and advocate on Cihams behalf.